The news made ripple as you would often expect in the crypto world whenever any mid to large-size established company jumps in.

 The best we can expect is for BTC to keep rising… a bit.
 And then stabilizing.
 A stable market is a requirement for widespread adoption and use.

 People can’t trade using a coin that’s constantly changing its value, after all.
 BTC stabilizing would help bring stability to the market as a whole, which might lead a few high-profile companies to start accepting some cryptocurrencies for payments.

 If enough of these companies do so, we’ll start seeing widespread use of crypto.

-Adolph Obasogie is the CEO of Harrison Global Capital.
+Adolph Obasogie is a Partner at Harrison Global Capital.
 Get firsthand info from email@example.com